ramungen/OpenGL-rendering-framework/README.md

 The framework includes:

-FPS style camera
+1.FPS style camera

-a renderer
+2.a renderer

-OpenGl abstractions such as VBO, VAO, shader, and OpenGLObject classes
+3.OpenGl abstractions such as VBO, VAO, shader, and OpenGLObject classes

 The framework also makes realistic simulates realistic lighting.